 Choose this cranberry pear preserves recipe as a luscious breakfast topping for creamy yogurt and granola parfaits, toast, or fresh croissants.
 This harvest fruit jam also makes a lovely accompaniment to roasted poultry or a European cheese board.
 These preserves are considered a classical, French confiture; they require no pectin, only sugar, to thicken into a hearty confection.

-Cook's note: One cup of dried cranberries may be substituted for 1 1/2 cups fresh cranberries.
-Reduce the sugar to 3 cups, and shorten the cooking time because of the reduced liquids in the recipe.
+Cook's note: One and one half cups of dried cranberries may be substituted for 2 cups fresh cranberries.
+Reduce the sugar to 1 3/4 cups, and shorten the cooking time because of the reduced liquids in the recipe.

 Would you like to receive recipes and cooking tips every week?
 Sign up for your free French food newsletter here and put some flair into your everyday kitchen.